-“Brewery software gives the craft market a leg up against the larger, more entrenched beverage companies,” said Josh McKinney, Ekos CEO and co-founder.
-“If it makes your team more efficient so you can spend more time with customers or on differentiating your brand in the market, then it is time and money well spent,” said McKinney.
+“Brewery software gives the craft market a leg up against the larger, more entrenched beverage companies,” notes Josh McKinney, Ekos CEO and co-founder.
+“If it makes your team more efficient so you can spend more time with customers or on differentiating your brand in the market, then it is time and money well spent.”

-5 Tips for Choosing a Brewery Software Solution
+7 Tips for Choosing a Brewery Software Solution

 Depending on your specific needs, some general categories to consider include: